 Stour Provost, Dorset Cottages

-Bedroom three; single
+Bedroom Three with single bed.

-Bathroom with shower above the bath, wc and heated towel rail
+Family Bathroom with shower above the bath, wc and heated towel rail

 The secluded rear garden has a small paved area with table and chairs from where steps lead up to a lawned area with shrubs, flower borders and hedging.
 Street parking to the front of the cottage.